AskeCarstensen/STM32-Getting-started/README.md

 ## Chapter 7 Pulse Width Modulation

-- What PWM is

-- How to setup PWM in CUBEMX
+- Setup timer for PWM

-- How to use PWM to dim an LED
+- Dimming a led

 ## Chapter 8 Direct Memory Access

+- What DMA is

+- How to enable DMA

+- How to use DMA to receive an input